gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Changes to 'idea' module language level configuration

 Setting `idea.project.languageLevel` explicitly in a build does not override modules language levels.
-They are calculated by from the `sourceCompatibility` level of the java projects.
+They are calculated by from the `sourceCompatibility` level of the java projects and set explicitly per module.
+To explicitly set the IDEA specific language level, the incubating `targetBytecodeVersion` property of [IDEA module](dsl/org.gradle.plugins.ide.idea.model.IdeaModule.html#org.gradle.plugins.ide.idea.model.IdeaModule:languageLevel) can be used.

 ### System properties are read in different order